Layr-Labs/hokulea/canoe/README.md

 ## 1 · Protocol Overview

-**Canoe** is a framework that proves—on Ethereum—that a given EigenDA blob has been attested by **sufficient stake across every quorum** of EigenDA operators.
+**Canoe** is a framework that proves—on Ethereum—that a given EigenDA certificate has been attested by **sufficient stake across every quorum** of EigenDA operators.

 | Part | Role |
 |-------|------|